 Chinese isn’t any different in this respect.

 As you just learned, characters are both standalone words or components of other words and ideas.
-So, there are actually two questions that need an answer here:
+So, there are two questions that need an answer here:

 - How many characters do I need for fluency?